ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 - Authenticate that the DNS resolver is the correct one
 - Verify that answers come from the selected DNS resolver

-To meet this case there should be a means by which the client can learn how to contact an encrypted DNS resolver that is designated by the network it has joined.
+To meet this case there should be a means by which the client can learn how to contact a set of encrypted DNS resolvers that are designated by the network it has joined.

 {: #designation}
 ## Designation

-Designation is the process by which a local network or a resolver can point clients towards a particular set of encrypted resolvers.
+Designation is the process by which a local network or a resolver can point clients towards a particular set of resolvers.
+This is not a new concept, as networks have been able to dynamically designate Do53 resolvers for decades (see {{network}}).
+However here we extend the concept in two ways:
+* To allow resolvers to designate other resolvers
+* The inclusion of support for encrypted DNS

-This set can be empty, or it can list the contact details (such as DoH URI Template) of encrypted DNS resolvers that it recommends.
+The designated set could be empty, or it could list the contact details (such as DoH URI Template) of DNS resolvers that it recommends.
 It is not required that there be any relationship between the resolvers in the set, simply that all of them are options that the designator asserts are safe and appropriate for the client to use without user intervention.